When London Became An Island

 The type of cutlass stored on the ship was probably of the 1845 pattern, with a slightly curved blade and a smooth bowl guard.
 These were not always used for practice, sticks often being substituted when two rows of sailors faced each other for training.
 However, it was important that each man was capable of using the real thing in action and once the cutlasses were issued the instructor would have insisted on repeating, again and again, movements that would facilitate ambidextrous handling of the weapon.
 The cut, guard and parry were all important but did not overshadow the importance of the thrust.
 Faster than the slashing cut a successful thrust would plunge the blade into the vital organs of an opponent and cause a wound that, at the least, could be difficult to treat and in many cases would prove fatal.
 However, useful though the drill may have been in maintaining morale, the crew of the Saracen had no opportunity to use a cutlass in a skirmish on the nine day voyage.

 After the Saracen passed into the Strait of Sangar she entered Hakodadi Bay, which was regarded, according to the 1858 edition of the China Pilot, published by the Admiralty, as spacious and beautiful.
-About four miles wide at the entrance and five miles deep it was for accessibility and safety … one of the finest in the world.
+About four miles wide at the entrance the bay ran inland for about five miles and was for accessibility and safety … one of the finest in the world.
 Praise indeed and lifted directly from ‘Narrative of the Expedition to China Seas and Japan 1852-54’ by Commodore Perry.
 A battery of guns stood on the western shore but these remained silent as the Saracen entered and after the anchor was dropped the guard boat which came alongside did not issue instructions that she should leave immediately.
 Until very recently this was the kind of reception foreign ships had been given but things had begun to change after Perry’s expedition and Hakodadi Bay itself had been surveyed by the United States Navy.
 Moreover, in April, the Sybille, Hornet and Bittern had visited the port on their way north.
 Commodore Elliot, who was in command, reported to Stirling that he had been well received and that a substantial number of officials had recently arrived from Edo under a new governor who could overrule the local daimyo.
 Although there was no sign of the British squadron when the Saracen arrived, as they had left to seek the Russians, another Western vessel, which was recorded as an American merchant brig in the log, lay at anchor.

 How the Japanese officer who came on board the Saracen felt about the change in government policy towards Western powers is unknown but he must have already been aware of the strength of the United States Navy.
 Over the next few weeks, as Stirling concentrated his forces in Hakodadi, he must have realised just how powerful the Royal and French navies were too, especially in contrast to the forces Japan could muster.
 This consciousness of the current weakness of the Japanese position was, of course, something also felt in government circles and was the reason why Perry had been so successful.
 It was also why unequal treaties, under which the Edo authorities gave up currency, fiscal and tariff autonomy, were soon signed with the United States, Holland, Britain, France and other European states.
 Such concessions were made under duress and nurtured a determination to restrict, where possible, Western encroachment even though it was accepted that the only way to strengthen Japan was through the accelerated adoption and development of Western technology, ideas and processes.